-LEASES ON VACANT APARTMENTS (vacancy allowance)
+2. LEASES ON VACANT APARTMENTS (VACANCY ALLOWANCE)

-Where a dwelling unit becomes vacant, the levels of rent increase governing a new tenancy commencing on or after October 1, 1994 and on or before September 30, 1995 are the same levels over rentals charged on September 30, 1994 as those set forth above for lease renewals, except that:
+Where a dwelling unit becomes vacant, the levels of rent increase governing a new tenancy commencing on or after October 1, 1995 and on or before September 30, 1996 are the same levels over rentals charged on September 30, 1995 as those set forth above for lease renewals, plus 8.5% over the rent charged on September 30, 1995.